-- Workers who qualify for EITC also may be eligible for a similar credit on their state or local income tax returns.
-Twenty-three states, plus local municipalities including the District of Columbia, New York City and Montgomery County, Maryland, are offering residents an earned income tax credit for 2013.
+- If you qualify for the Federal EITC, you may also be eligible for a similar credit from your state or local government.
+Twenty-four states, plus local municipalities including the District of Columbia, New York City and Montgomery County, Maryland, offer residents an earned income tax credit for 2014.